birkin/addto_refworks/README.md

 - the code that references blank.gif
 - the code that references refworks.gif

-Detailed information on each of these six pieces follows.
+Detailed information on each of these pieces follows.
 The information below is presented from the perspective: "Where should code be entered into the OPAC (and what exactly should be entered) in order to get the final html-output that works?"

 ###### Piece: main javascript code